GET STUFF OUT OF YOUR WAY & INTO A STORAGE CONTAINER@Model.Title.HeadingType>

 Pictures and Mirrors

-- Wrap pictures that are small and stand them on end in boxes.
+- Wrap small pictures and pack them vertically in boxes.

-- Always store mirrors or framed pieces on end, not flat.
+- Store mirrors and framed pieces vertically, not flat.

 Crystal, China, and Glassware